 Refer to the enclosed forms we sent with your notice.
-There is a separate form for each item being audited that explains what supporting documentation to send.
+A separate form for each item audited explains what supporting documentation you need to send.

 What if I can’t provide the requested documentation?

-We will disallow the items being audited and send you an examination report that shows the proposed changes to your tax return.
+We will disallow the audited items and send you an examination report showing the proposed changes to your tax return.

-Can I file my tax return while I am being audited?
+Can I file my tax return while being audited?